bright/new-www/content/blog/he-conquered-ocean-sky-and-jvm-world-meet-bartek-a-thrill-seeking-backend-developer.md

 The project is a great opportunity to get to know another major language from the JVM world.
 After working with all of them, I still prefer Kotlin. **Kotlin is the most friendly and efficient to learn and use daily**.

 <div class="image"><img src="/images/bartek_quote_kotlin.png" alt="Quote on Kotlin" title="Quote on Kotlin"  /> </div>

+## What were your biggest professional challenges so far?

+I guess **getting to Bright Inventions**. **The interview with Piotr was definitely a challenge**.
+The atmosphere was really nice and positive.
+Yet whatever I said, Piotr responded, "What more can you say about it?" 🙂 **I thought I did poorly, but at the end of the interview, Piotr said I did well**.
+I was quite surprised.

+**For me, mistakes are challenges because you operate under stress**.
+At Bright Inventions, I haven’t experienced that because we have well-organized processes.
+It was never necessary to wake up in the middle of the night to fix something urgent.

+However, while working at a previous company, which operates in the medical care industry, there were many stressful situations, especially during COVID-19.
+We had to develop a COVID-19 testing system very quickly, taking care of all important and private patient data.
+Your mistakes could wrongly assign a patient’s name to a sample, so we had to be extremely careful.
+That was a stressful time.

+## On your first day of work, you brought tens of donuts to the office.
+This is legendary now. 😉 Is it your first day at work strategy?

+I thought that's what people do when they join the company.
+In my previous work, everyone was bringing some sweets for their first day at work.
+Yet when I came to Bright Inventions with donuts, people were surprised.
+I guess not everyone does it. :D

+That didn't discourage me from surprising you again. **I mostly work remotely, but when I visit the office, I sometimes bring some treats with me**.